idugalic/digital-restaurant/PITCHME.md

 ### Domain layer

+@ul

 - [This layer](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs) contains information about the domain
 - This is the heart of the business software
 - The state of business objects is held here

+@ulend

 +++
 @transition[none]